Download

 Posts Listing

-The options in this section give you finer control over how your frontpage post ordering.
+The options in this section give you finer control over how your homepage post ordering.
 The available options are:

-• Posts Order By - Set how the posts on the frontpage are ordered; choose from Post Creation DatePost TitlePost Modification Date, or Post ID.
+• Posts Order By - Set how the posts on the homepage are ordered; choose from Post Creation DatePost TitlePost Modification Date, or Post ID.

 • Posts Ordering - Sets whether the posts follow ascending or descending order.

-• Featured Posts Order By - Sets the ordering style of featured posts on the frontpage; the same options are available as with the standard post ordering.
+• Featured Posts Order By - Sets the ordering style of featured posts on the homepage; the same options are available as with the standard post ordering.

 • Featured Posts Ordering - Sets the ordering of featured posts to ascending or descending.